top of page

 • The Majority: The vast majority of the global population remains largely unaware of or uninterested in Bitcoin.

-FIAT = Printing Money --> Increase Purchase Power --> Inflation --> Reduce Purchase Power --> Devaluation
+Money: Printing Money -> Increase Purchase Power/Demand -> Inflation -> Decrease Purchase Power -> Devaluation

 This sequence accurately describes the potential consequences of excessive money printing: